 Boredom had officially set in this past Sunday and I needed to get out of the apartment-FAST.
 It was rainy and I wanted to be out celebrating that my face was no longer going to be melting when I stepped outside.
-Gene suggested we go explore Historic Downtown Grapevine since he’s over there for work all the time and as usual with his suggestions, it didn’t disappoint.
+So we went to explore Historic Downtown Grapevine and it didn’t disappoint.
 It just feels like you are taking a step back in time and it’s so…slow, but in the best way.
 Grapevine is just overflowing with history and culture.
 We loved it!
 There are some shops and things that we missed since it was a Sunday so we will definitely be going back just to see the glassblowing at Vetro Glassblowing.

 Sloan & Williams Winery is one of many on Main Street and in Grapevine in general (hence the name Grapevine) and there was no rhyme or reason we decided to stop in this one but I’m so glad we did.
 It had started to rain and I forgot the umbrella so we ducked in here and decided to do a tasting.
 I was totally blown away when we stepped inside.
 The storefront does not do the inside bar justice.
 It is so gorgeous!
 We decided to sit at the bar and do a tasting & cheese plate.
-I decided to do Texas wines while Gene did the sweet stuff.
 I would have to say, our favorites were their Texas Rose (a moscato taste), Spectrum Blush & the Temptation port wine.
 They do have a wine club so make sure to check out their website & buy yourself some wine-they even ship!

 We walked and stopped in a few more shops, even bought some homemade soap at A Hole In The Wall, which smells amazing and is made with all natural ingredients.
 Then, you guessed it-It started raining again.
 And what does rain call for?
 Hot tea!
-Gene said when he’s driving by that Main Street Bistro & Bakery is always busy.
 Their pastries & quiches looked divine but I was a good girl and only had tea.
 We sat in the bakery but they have a bistro next door that looks like something you would find in New York.
 Lunch there is on my list for next time.

 Farmers Market of Grapevine

 If you know me, you know I love farmers markets.
 And with it being fall and all, it only felt appropriate to take as many pictures possible of pumpkins.
 This farmers market had so many different twists on classic treats such as jalapeño peanut brittle, local honey and tons of different pickle options.
-Gene & I are obsessed with pickles so we naturally bought the biggest jar they had or barrel, it’s basically a barrel of pickles.
+I am obsessed with pickles so naturally I bought the biggest jar they had or barrel, it’s basically a barrel of pickles.
 Then it happened you guys, they offered us tamale samples.
-They were so good that Gene had to stop by Wednesday on his way home from work and buy a dozen chicken & a dozen pork with Hatch green chiles for dinner.
+They were so good that I had to stop by Wednesday and buy a dozen chicken & a dozen pork with Hatch green chiles for dinner.
 We’re officially addicted.

 Grapevine Vintage Railroad & The Cotton Belt Route